Target muscle: Erector Spinae (or hamstrings. See ‘Comments and tips’ section)

 Do not pause or bounce at the bottom of the movement.

 Be aware that straight-leg deadlifts are different from stiff-leg deadlifts.
-In stiff-leg deadlifts, the knees are allowed to bend a little, whereas in straight-leg deadlifts, the legs are kept straight (but not locked).
+In straight-leg deadlifts, the knees are kept straight (though not locked), whereas in stiff-leg deadlifts, the knees are either kept a little flexed or are allowed to flex a little during the descent.